 Emiko’s work

 Emiko has been writing about regional Italian cuisine and travel for well over a decade.
-She contributes to a monthly recipe column in top Italian newspaper Corriere della Sera’s “Cook” liftout.
+She writes on Scribehound Food, along with thirty of the top food writers, contributes to a monthly recipe column in top Italian newspaper Corriere della Sera’s “Cook” liftout.
 In her four year old column for Food52 you can still find 200 articles and recipes of hers on regional Italian food.
-She has been a judge for the Guild of Fine Food World Cheese Awards, a consultant for best selling author Sarah Winman’s Still Life novel (set in Florence) and features in the Florence episode of Stanley Tucci‘s latest Heart of Italy series.
+She has been a judge for the Guild of Fine Food World Cheese Awards, a consultant for best selling author Sarah Winman’s Still Life novel (set in Florence) and features in the Florence episode of Stanley Tucci‘s latest Tucci in Italy series.
 She contributes to publications such as the Financial Times, The New York Times, The Canberra Times, Saveur, Food and Wine, Conde Nast Traveler, Gourmet Traveller, The Kitchn and more.
 She interviewed Massimo Bottura for the BBC World Service and appeared on TV for Adam Liaw’s The Cook Up (SBS Australia, 5 epsisodes) and Clive Myrie’s Italian Road Trip (BBC) and was recently named one of 50 powerful women in food by Italy’s leading newspaper, Corriere della Sera.

 Cooking Classes & Workshops